Do you want to give your resume edge, so you spend more time interviewing and less time job searching?

 The one thing you need to ensuring your resume produces top results: THE RESUME EDGE FACTOR.

 Sally Greene learned about this when pursuing employment with Google in 2015.
-A major obstacle for getting a job with Google is getting a resume noticed.
+A major obstacle to getting a job with Google is getting a resume noticed.

 After several months, Sally learned that her self-written resume just wasn’t doing its job.
 So, she pursued my resume writing help to “see” what she was not.
 For example, I wrote a resume that included more achievements and had a nice visual appeal.
 I also realigned a few resume action verbs and wrote content a new resume summary that was keyword rich.

 I tell clients this all the time: You see your resume one way.
 Employers likely see your resume through different lenses.

 This can be a hard “pill” for managers and executives to swallow.
 They don’t want to admit to themselves that they’ve made a few resume mistakes.
 And so, wasted valuable time job searching with a sub-par resume.